 Core consumer prices in the United Kingdom, which exclude volatile items such as energy, food, alcoholic beverages and tobacco, increased 1.2 percent from a year earlier in May 2020, the softest pace since October 2016 and below market expectations of a 1.3 percent rise.

 Core Inflation Rate in the United Kingdom averaged 1.64 percent from 1997 until 2020, reaching an all time high of 3.70 percent in April of 2011 and a record low of -0.10 percent in June of 2000.
 This page provides - United Kingdom Core Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United Kingdom Core Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Office for National Statistics

-Core Inflation Rate in the United Kingdom is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in the United Kingdom to stand at 1.80 in 12 months time.
-In the long-term, the United Kingdom Core Inflation Rate is projected to trend around 2.10 percent in 2020, according to our econometric models.
+Core Inflation Rate in the United Kingdom is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Core Inflation Rate in the United Kingdom to stand at 1.20 in 12 months time.
+In the long-term, the United Kingdom Core Inflation Rate is projected to trend around 1.60 percent in 2021 and 2.00 percent in 2022, according to our econometric models.